How Much RAM Do You Really Need?

 Before diving into the numbers, let us first make sure we are on the same page regarding RAM.

 As you grow in size, the number of papers and equipment you have out at a time increases.
-Once you are finished with something, you put it away (in your file cabinet, hard drive or SSD).
+Once you are finished with something, you put it away (in your file cabinet, hard drive, or SSD).

-More RAM means that your system is able to handle multiple tasks at once, also which results in a more responsive machine; this is very noticeable when you are multitasking.
+More RAM means that your system is able to handle multiple tasks at once, which also results in a more responsive machine; this is very noticeable when you are multitasking.

-And the catch is: Just because you have space for a large desk, that doesn’t mean you should get it if what you mostly do is work with one or two pieces of paper at a time.
+And the catch is: just because you have space for a large desk, that doesn’t mean you should get it if what you mostly do is work with one or two pieces of paper at a time.
 That’s where we see how you use that space.

 Why Does RAM Matter?

 When your machine runs out of RAM, it uses your storage drive (hard disk or SSD) as an alternate space; this is known as “paging” or “swapping.”
-Also, regardless of how fast your SSD is, it is still by orders of hand slower then RAM.
+Also, regardless of how fast your SSD is, it is still by orders of magnitude slower than RAM.
 That is why low RAM often causes lag or complete freezing, and that spinning wheel of death which grinds your work to a halt.

-• Better gaming and video editing performance
+Faster app switching, Smoother web browsing, Better gaming and video editing performance and Efficient multitasking without freezing.

 But how much is enough?

-Determining Your RAM Needs: By Application of.
+Determining Your RAM Needs: By Application

 Let us go over RAM requirements for each user type.